Neoteroi/BlackSheep-Docs/docs/controllers.md

 BlackSheep has built-in features to support MVC (Model, View, Controller) architecture.
-A `Controller` is a class having at least one method registered as request handler (i.e. associated to a route).
+A `Controller` is a class having at least one method registered as a request handler (i.e. associated to a route).
 A Controller is instantiated at each web request, when a web request is matched by a route defined in that type of controller.